turbobit/bitcoinnova-pool/README.md

 Worktips pool
 ====================
-Formerly known as cryptonote-forknote-pool, forked from TurtleCoin.
+Formerly known as cryptonote-forknote-pool, forked from TurtleCoin and adjusted for Worktips coin.

-High performance Node.js (with native C addons) mining pool for Cryptonote based coins, created with the Forknote software such as Bytecoin, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for Cryptonote based coin.

 Comes with lightweight example front-end script which uses the pool's AJAX API.

 #### Table of Contents